THE CCA TEAM

 She started volunteering in the community and in 2009 became a part-time employee, and is now a full-time employee of CCA.

 Norma, who also studied nursing Mexico , is a neighborhood leader and was trained by CCA and served as a volunteer community advocate for her neighborhood, specializing in the Strong Families Program.

-In her hours of rest she loves to stay at home with her family, including Lola, her beloved boxer.
+In her hours of rest, Norma loves to stay at home with her family, including Lola, her beloved boxer.
 Norma also loves to take time to visit Mexico to see her family and friends.